Skip to Main Content

 Your resume heading should contain the following information:

-It is becoming increasingly popular to include links to your online portfolio, LinkedIn profile, a personal website, or even professional social media accounts to drive an employer to view your online personal brand as well.
-If you add a link to online accounts, please be aware of the practice for your career field.
-Students may add various visual separators such as a straight line or box to make their heading stand out.
+It is becoming increasingly popular to include links to your online portfolio, LinkedIn profile, or a personal website to drive an employer to view your online personal brand.
+Before adding links to online accounts, research the practice for your desired career field.

 Objective or Summary (Optional)